SYBIL

 The result: consolidation.
 Thousands of medieval polities became hundreds of early modern states became dozens of great powers became today's roughly 200 nation-states.
 The number keeps falling.
 The average size keeps rising.
 The trend is toward fewer, larger monopolists.

-This is not ideology.
-It is economics.
 Violence concentrated because concentration was efficient under the constraints.

 Change the constraints, and the economics change.